 Previous Project plans and resulting analyses identified potential impacts to biological connectivity and proposed mitigation actions to offset these impacts (2011 FEIS; 2013 SEA).
-With the Plan B discussed in the 2018 SEA, the impact determination and resulting mitigation needs have changed.
-While the Project would briefly limit biological connectivity, the level of adverse effect associated with this brief and infrequent disruption is expected to be less than that which would require mitigation.
-As such, mitigation is no longer proposed for connectivity impacts under Plan B.
+With Plan B adverse impacts to connectivity have been reduced even further.
+While the Project would briefly limit biological connectivity, the level of adverse effect associated with this brief and infrequent disruption is unlikely to result in a measurable change in long term community trends for fish of the Red River or associated tributaries.